Bucatini: Name

-The name comes from the Italian buco, meaning "hole", while bucato or its Neapolitan language variant perciato means "pierced".
+The name comes from the Italian buco, meaning 'hole', while bucato or its Neapolitan-language variant perciato means 'pierced'.

 Composition and use

 Bucatini is a tubed pasta made of hard durum wheat flour and water.
 Its length is 25–30 cm with a 3 mm diameter.
 The average cooking time is nine minutes.

 In Italian cuisine, bucatini is served with buttery sauces, guanciale, vegetables, cheese, eggs, and anchovies or sardines.
-One of the most common sauces to serve with bucatini is the Amatriciana sauce, bucatini all'amatriciana.
+One of the most common sauces to serve with bucatini is the amatriciana sauce, bucatini all'amatriciana.
 It is traditionally made with guanciale, a type of cured meat taken from the pork jowl.

-Raw bucatini can be used as a biodegradable drinking straw.

 Preparation

 Standard pasta machines will roll out sheets of flat pasta which are then cut into ribbons to make flat, ribbon-style pasta like fettuccine, tagliatelle, or pappardelle.
 Bucatini, on the other hand, has to be extruded rather than rolled.

 The pasta dough is fed into a machine that forces it through a perforated disk, very similar to a meat grinder.
 The shape of the pasta depends on the shape of the perforations.
 Bucatini are made with a disk with tiny circular perforations, which forces the pasta dough to emerge in long tubes.
-The tubes are then trimmed off to the desired length and then either dried or cooked fresh.
+The tubes are then trimmed off to the desired length and then either cooked fresh or dried.

 Bucatini can be made at home with a stand mixer and a pasta extruder.
-Since bucatini has a hole in the middle, it must be handled gently so as not to squeeze the hole shut prior to eating.
+Since it has a hole in the middle, raw homemade bucatini must be handled gently so as not to squeeze the hole shut prior to cooking.